ReactNative2000/vscode-live-server-plus-plus/docs/README.md

 - The client performs basic validation client-side; it's still recommended to validate input on the server.
 - Queued submissions are stored under `localStorage` key `reflection_offline_queue_v1`.
 Clearing site storage will remove queued items.

+Payment (optional)

+- You can accept optional support payments via Cash App.
+Send payments to the cashtag: `$brandon314314`.
+- The form does not depend on payment — submissions are recorded regardless of payment.
+Reconcile payments manually against form responses (timestamp + fio/topic).